1zhou-Wang/MemVR/README.md

 ```
 python inference.py
 ```
-which may generate a description of a fluffy toy.

 ### Evaluation
 Follow [Evaluation.md](https://github.com/haotian-liu/LLaVA/blob/main/docs/Evaluation.md) in [LLaVA](https://github.com/haotian-liu/LLaVA) to prepare for the benchmark materials.
 Additionally, we recommen you to use GPUs with no less than 40GB of VRAM.